seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 Designing a training or workshop about Gephi is always a great occasion to re-learn what had become habitual.
 Besides the revenues you might get from it, it will also establish your credentials in the domain.

-## e.
+## g.
 Are you an indie developer, a startup or a larger company with resources for R&D?
 ### Develop the ecosystem around Gephi!

 Gephi provides hooks of an outstanding quality, that make it super convenient to develop your projects with a strong base: